mzdb/mzdb-swath/README.md

 A prototype Java library for the SWATH-MS support in mzDB.

-**Please note that this prototype has been deprecated => SWATH support is now available in mzdb-pwiz and mzdb-access**
+**Please note that this prototype has been deprecated => SWATH support is now available in pwiz-mzdb and mzdb-access**

 The following libraries are required: